RotorHazard/RotorHazard/doc/To Do List.md

 ### To Do - Short Term
 * Add indication that the first trigger has been read on GUI
+* Add max rssi detected for each lap read to help setting the trigger value
 * Add ability to delete false read laps
 * Add group and pilot notes for the race director
 * Add pilot summaries on the laps page similar to race leaderboard for each group